Hanumanth26/EX-2-prompt-engineering-/README.md

 Decision-Making Analysis

-Response Evaluation Criteria:
+4. Response Evaluation Criteria

-Quality: Coherence and contextual relevance.
+Quality: Logical flow, relevance to the question.

-Accuracy: Factual correctness and reliability.
+Accuracy: Verifiable facts and correctness.

-Depth: Detail level and comprehensiveness of the response.
+Depth: How comprehensive and insightful the response is.

-3. Results and Observations
-Scenario 1: Technical Explanation
+📊 Results and Observations – Scenario 1: Technical Explanation
-Unstructured Prompt: “Tell me about AI.”
+🔹 Unstructured Prompt: “Tell me about AI.”
 GPT-3.5: “AI is a technology that mimics human intelligence.”

 GPT-4: “AI allows machines to perform tasks that typically require human intelligence.”

-Refined Prompt: “What is the difference between supervised and unsupervised learning?”
+🔹 Refined Prompt: “What is the difference between supervised and unsupervised learning?”
 GPT-3.5: “Supervised learning uses labeled data, whereas unsupervised learning identifies patterns in unlabeled data.”

 GPT-4: “Supervised learning relies on pre-labeled datasets to make predictions, while unsupervised learning discovers hidden patterns without predefined labels.”

-Analysis:

-Quality: Refined prompts yielded more structured and informative responses.

-Accuracy: Clear prompts led to precise, factual answers.

-Depth: Responses to refined prompts offered better conceptual clarity and insight.

-Scenario 2: Creative Writing
-Unstructured Prompt: “Write a story.”

-GPT-3.5: “Once upon a time, there was a robot.”

-GPT-4: “A robot embarked on an adventure.”

-Refined Prompt: “Write a story about a robot that discovers emotions.”

-GPT-3.5: “A robot named R1-4 found a memory chip filled with human experiences, leading it to understand joy and sorrow.”

-GPT-4: “R1-4, a highly efficient machine, encountered a diary that evoked emotions it was never programmed to feel, setting it on a journey of self-discovery.”

 Analysis: